bvwelch/fcd/README.md

 FIXME: this documentation is a work-in-progress

-FCD is 'bash' script that you can 'source' from your .bashrc file.
+FCD is a 'bash' script that you can 'source' from your .bashrc file.

 The main idea of FCD is allow you to switch between various directory trees (hearafter referred to as 'projects').